 The Grass Roots story begins in the minds of two talented songwriters of the Los Angeles music scene.
-Steve Barri and P.F.
-Sloan were very prolific in writing songs in many genres of rock music.
+P.F.
+Sloan & Steve Barri were very prolific in writing songs in many genres of rock music.
 They worked for Dunhill Records, a new label headed by Lou Adler.
 Dunhill gave them the task of putting together a collection of songs so the record label could have some impact on the budding folk rock trend going on in the year 1965.
 The duo penned the song Where Were You When I Needed You and recorded it for release as a demo to several radio stations.
-Both Barri and Sloan took part in the recording along with some seasoned studio musicians at Dunhill.
+Both Sloan & Barri took part in the recording along with some seasoned studio musicians at Dunhill.
 The duo became new producers for the label.
 When the record company received some good feedback about the recording, they started a search to find a band to become The Grass Roots.
 An audition was held at the Whisky-A-Go-Go in San Francisco.
 A group was selected to be The Grass Roots.

 Larson was offered to recruit new members and continue as The Grass Roots but opted to work with The Byrds legend Gene Clark.
 This left Dunhill scrambling to find another group to be The Grass Roots in early 1967.
 A solution came in the form of a Los Angeles group called The 13th Floor.
 They had been a part of the local LA music scene since 1966 and wrote their own compositions as well as playing cover tunes.
 Creed Bratton played lead guitar, Rick Coonce played drums, Warren Entner sang and played rhythm guitar and Kenny Fukomoto sang and played bass.
 They sent a demo to Dunhill which received a favorable review.
 Unknown to the record company, Fukomoto had been drafted into the army.
 When the 13th Floor received news of a potential contract, they scrambled to find a replacement for their bass player.
 They went to the local musicians union and saw a posting by Rob Grill as a bass player and vocalist.
 Grill auditioned for the group and was immediately recruited.